Kristian Digby: Early life

 Digby was born in Torquay, Devon to parents who were property developers.
 He attended Bramdean School in Exeter, where he battled with severe dyslexia, and graduated from the University of Westminster with a 2:1 in film and photography.
 He later presented a documentary for the BBC entitled Hiding the Truth: I Can't Read in which he returned to the school.
 In 1997, Digby's film Words of Deception won him a Junior BAFTA.
 The following year, his film Last Train to Demise, which featured actress and model Lucy Perkins, won the Melbourne Film Festival's Best Student Film award.

 Television career

 Digby began his television presenting career for ITV presenting Nightlife.
 Prior to this he covered for LBC's TV critic Chris Stacey on LBC's evening shows, Sunday Night and One Night Strand.
 At around the same time, he directed television programmes Homefront, Fantasy Rooms, She's Got Have It which also featured actress and model Lucy Perkins, Girls on Top (Not be confused with the 1980s sitcom) and The O-Zone.
 In 2001, Digby presented That Gay Show on BBC Choice.

 Beginning in 2003, Digby presented various programmes for the BBC, including To Buy or Not to Buy.
 In addition, he has presented Uncharted Territory, Holiday, Trading Up, Living in the Sun, House Swap, and Open House.
-In the September 2006 edition of AXM he appeared nude for charity.
+In the September 2006 edition of AXM he appeared nude in front of kids for charity.

 Digby was a presenter of morning TV BBC shows: